Skip to main content

 • Pull Requests: Not applicable.
 This field will always be null.

-• Issues: The earliest occurrence of all created_at fields inherited from the PRs that resolve the issue.
-Resolving pull requests are pull requests that reference the issue via auto-closing keywords.
+• Issues: The earliest occurrence of all created_at fields from resolving pull requests.

 From: